karolchmiel94/multipurpose_app/README.md

 * Populating database with random data:

 Websites always look better when they're full of content.
 I'm planning to create custom admin action for each application model which will generate given number of random objects.
 For that reason, I can use Faker library.

-* Tests:

-As the project grows larger and larger, I feel more and more guilty that I haven't written tests for the code yet.

 * Docker: